Birds Photographed in their Natural Habitat

 (c) And I have full access to HBW Alive on an annual subscription basis and to ‘My Birding’ database allowing me to record sightings and birding trips.

 My bird image names are consistent with common and scientific names given in the HBW Alive / Birdlife checklist.
 However, the arrangement of families, genera and species into higher level taxonomic groups is complicated with several completing classification systems.
-To manage my collections of photo albums and keep things simple, I treat oscine passerines, suboscine passerines and non-passerines differently arranging each of them into several collections of photo albums:
+I’ve arranged my photo albums in six collections

-For each collection a webpage introduces a group of albums providing hypertext links to second level webpages that showcase image galleries of related bird families.
-The galleries feature portraits of each species that I’ve photographed together with an additional gallery that showcases behavioural or environmental themes such as nesting, hunting, feeding, habitat, action or my favourite images.
+For each collection, a webpage introduces a group of albums providing hypertext links to second level webpages that display image galleries of related bird families.
+The galleries feature portraits of each species that I’ve photographed together with an additional gallery that highlights behavioural or environmental themes such as nesting, hunting, feeding, habitat, action or my favourite images.

-Order Passeriformes (passerines) is the largest and most diverse bird group with three sub-orders:
+Order Passeriformes (passerines) is the largest and most diverse bird group and depending on taxonomy followed has two or three suborders:

-(b) Suboscine passerines (Tyranni) contain about 1000 species; these have simple voice boxes with pan-tropical distribution;
+(2) Suboscine Passerines (Tyranni) contain about 1000 species; these have simple voice boxes with a pan-tropical distribution.

-Passerines or perching birds are so called because of their toe arrangement, three toes forward and one backward allowing them to grip a perch.
+Passerines or perching birds, so called because of their toe arrangement, three toes forward and one backward allowing them to grip a perch.
 They are vocal, small to medium size, brightly coloured birds that need to care for their chicks before they can fledge.

 HBW Live lists 138 families, 1358 genera and 6592 species of passerine.

-Non-passerines refer to the other 5000 or so, birds that are placed in separate orders.
+Non-passerines refer to the other 5000 or so, birds that placed in separate Avian orders.

 Authorities disagree as to the number of species and their placement in families and orders.
 HBW Alive recognise 35 orders, 105 families, 988 genera and 4372 species of non-passerine.
 I find Taxonomy in Flux Checklist a useful reference when trying to understand taxonomic changes and proposals to order and family placement.
 This checklist currently lists 46 orders and 248 families, ten more orders but only 5 more families than HBW Alive.

-The species list is reasonably constant, give or take a hundred or so, but their placement in families and orders is ever changing as is sub-species, common names and new species and subspecies are being discovered.
+The species list is reasonably constant, give or take a hundred or so, but their placement in families and orders is ever changing as is sub-species, common names and with the discovery of new species and subspecies.

 - BirdLife International (2016).
 Nature conservation Partnership.
 [Online] Available from: //www.birdlife.org/ [Accessed 15th September 2018].